Enhancing corporate governance

 C. Cooperating for efficient construction, etc.

-C. Details of verification by the Board of Directors, etc. as to whether or not to hold individual issues
+C. Details of review by the Board of Directors, etc. as to whether or not to hold individual issues

 Changes in investment securities